shahartal81/BIQ2PassoverProject/README.md

 2. Loop while steps <= MaxSteps

-  a.
+  2.1.
 The game manager calls player’s move() method which should return enum value from the options: UP, RIGHT, DOWN, LEFT, BOOKMARK

-  b.
+  2.2.
 If the move brings the player to the $, stop the loop and print to screen: “Succeeded in <num> steps”

-  c.
+  2.3.
 If the move is into a wall, manager calls player’s method hitWall();

-  d.
-If the move is into a preset bookemark (not including bookmark that was currently set in this turn!),

-  manager calls player’s method hitBookmark(int seq); indicating the sequence number of the bookmark that was just met.
+  2.4.
+If the move is into a preset bookemark (not including bookmark that was currently set in this turn!),  manager calls player’s method hitBookmark(int seq); indicating the sequence number of the bookmark that was just met.

 3. If maze was not solved print to screen: “Failed to solve maze in <MaxSteps> steps”